Electric-Coin-Company/zashi-android/docs/Setup.md

 * ZCASH_RELEASE_KEY_ALIAS_PASSWORD

 On a developer machine, these might be set under the user's global properties (e.g. `~/.gradle/gradle.properties` on macOS and Linux).
 On a continuous integration machine, these can also be set using environment variables with the prefix `ORG_GRADLE_PROJECT_` (e.g. `ORG_GRADLE_PROJECT_ZCASH_RELEASE_KEYSTORE_PATH`).
 DO NOT set these in the gradle.properties inside the Git repository, as this will leak your keystore password.

+### Included builds
+To simplify implementation of SDK features in conjunction with changes to the app, a Gradle [Included Build](https://docs.gradle.org/current/userguide/composite_builds.html) can be configured.

+1. Check out the SDK to a directory path of `../zcash-android-sdk` relative to the root of this app's repo.
+For example:

+        parent/
+            secant-android-wallet/
+            zcash-android-sdk/

+1. Verify that the `zcash-android-sdk` builds correctly on its own
+1. Build `secant-android-wallet`, setting the Gradle property `IS_SDK_INCLUDED_BUILD=true`

+There are some limitations of included builds:
+1. Properties from `secant-android-wallet` will override those set in `zcash-android-sdk` with the same name
+1. Modules in each project cannot share the same name.
+For this reason, build-conventions have different names in each repo (`zcash-android-sdk/build-conventions` vs `secant-android-wallet/build-convention`)